MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/customer-service-entities.md

 ModifiedOn | DateTime | The date and time the case resolution activity was last modified.
 StateCode | Status | The case resolution status.
 Customer Service Insights uses the following values to indicate the status: 1 (Open), 2 (Completed), or 3 (Canceled).
 If a case is reactivated, Customer Service Insights updates the StateCode to 3 (Canceled).
 When the StateCode value is 2 (Completed), Customer Service Insights uses the value of the CreatedOn attribute as the case resolution date and time.

+For more information about the IncidentResolution entity, see [IncidentResolution Entity Reference](https://docs.microsoft.com/dynamics365/customer-engagement/developer/entities/incidentresolution).

 ## Incident (case) entity

 The Incident (case) entity represents a service request case associated with a contract.
 Customer Service Insights generates dashboards using the following Incident (case) entity attributes: